Masks and Face Coverings

 - Click here for instructions on sewing your own face covering or making one from an old tshirt or bandana.

-- Face coverings should not be used on children under the age of 2, or anyone who has trouble breathing.
+- Face coverings should not be used on children under the age of 2, anyone who has trouble breathing, or anyone who cannot remove the mask without help.

 How to wear a face covering: